 The creation process of the blend took several months as I experimented with different proportions until I was happy with the results.
 I then gifted the new blend to friends and asked them to give it a try.
 We agreed that the results were great and all found that the herbs seemed to add a nice earthy charge to our gems.

 The use process is simple.
 Place some of the mix in a bowl, basket or shell, add your crystal and set in moonlight over night.
 If you don't have a window to set it by, not to worry, the moons' energy will still come through.
 When the sun rises, your little gem will be refreshed and ready to go.
-You can find it in the Herbs Area of the site.
+You can find it HERE in the Herbs Area of the store.